TejasSai07/Football_Transfer_Market_Mimic/README.md

 ## Overview :
   - This project was made since I have a great passion in football and understadning the market dynamics for player trade, player to player comparisons are all key aspects that had to be considered and taken account of.
-  - As a starting point, this was the first project I took up.

 ## Features :